ronpang/WIZnet-HK_Ron/README.md

 # 🔴Application
 The followings codes is using WIZnet's sample codes to create a step by step codings for developing different kind of applications

-1. [TCP communication] - Echo TCP server example with Status register controls from WIZnet's chip. (based on WIZnet's [TCP Echo][link-tcp echo] example)
+1. [TCP communication][link-tcp communication] - Echo TCP server example with Status register controls from WIZnet's chip. (based on WIZnet's [TCP Echo][link-tcp echo] example)
 2. [TCP with DHT11 Sensor and light controls] - TCP communication to monitor records from Adding DHT11 and controls a Red LED light blub
 3. [Soil moisture sensor module] - Codings for Soil moisture sensor's range setting and collect moisture
 4. [TCP with Soil moisture, DHT sensor and light control] -Combined everything and use WIZnet's Ehternet HAT for TCP communication